shwezr/LabelConnector/README.md

 Feel free to color your ConnectorDots, these colors will then appear in the ConnectorUI.

+Thanks to Falk Hofmann for helping with the UI and code clean up.

 ## Example

 Select any node you want to attach a Connector Dot to, press **F9**.